GJNorman/PicScript/README.md

 # PicScript
-Assembly interpreter for Pic10 Microcontrollers
+Assembly interpreter for Pic10 Microcontrollers, intended for debugging and learning

 ### Goals
 The goal of this project is to have a Pic10f202/206/322 microcontroller (or any with 512 words of FLASH memory) read an assembly instruction over I2C and correctly interpret it

 The instructions will be read from either a parent MCU or external memory chip

-a secondary goal is to build a debugging tool using an arduino
+The secondary goal is to build a debugging tool using an arduino

 The arduino will send a single instruction at a time (sent by the user over serial console)